Resources

 Responsible Communication

 Responsible communication is neither an object nor an end in itself: it's a systemic, holistic process that cuts across all aspects of communication.
-This global approach concerns all communication actions and looks at both content and the way it is delivered.
+This global approach concerns communication actions at individual, group and corporate levels, and looks as much at content as at the way it is delivered.

-It rests on four pillars - responsible messages, eco-design of supporting materials, dialogue with stakeholders, efficiency and ethics in business - combined with an inescapable transversal basic principle: the need for consistency in communication on these subjects, while respecting orders of magnitude.
+At a societal level, it relies on four pillars - responsible messages, eco-design of media, dialogue with stakeholders, efficiency and business ethics - combined with an essential transversal basic principle: the need for consistency in communication on these subjects, while respecting orders of magnitude.

-Responsible communication contributes to the advent of a new society more in tune with our planet's increasing limits and puts meaning back at the heart of communications.
+Responsible communication, at all levels, contributes to the advent of a new society more in tune with individual, collective and planetary limits, in addition to putting meaning back at the heart of communication systems.

 Visit the Responsible Communication website (in French only)